“Why do you think the client said that?”

 However, without clients, we’ll go hungry.
 And, without client feedback, we don’t know how we are performing versus our clients’ expectations.

-We suggest a change in perspective, not unlike, going from “I have to go to the grocery store” to “I’m grateful I can afford to go to the grocery store, and the store has everything I need to feed my family.”
+For developing empathy for clients, we suggest a change in perspective.
+It’s sort of like going from “I have to go to the grocery store” to “I’m grateful I can afford to go to the grocery store so I can feed my family.”

 It’s an inescapable question that forces empathy and draws out stories.
-If you want to create a story-telling culture, start by asking great questions that draw out the stories.
+Also, if you want to create a story-telling culture, start by asking great questions that draws out purpose and understanding.

-Talk with your clients.
-Figure out what’s going on and understand their pain and their stories.
-Then tell the stories to each other.
-Sharing stories is the fastest way to create a client-focused culture that is positive, healthy, and engaging.
+Another way for good practice is to talk with your clients.
+Try and figure out what’s going on in order to understand their pain by hearing their stories.
+Then sharing those stories among your team is the fastest way to create a client-focused culture that is positive, healthy, and engaging.
 Not to mention more profitable!

 So what stories matter to you?